react-native-component/react-native-smart-touch-id/README.md

 Smart authentication with the native Touch ID popup for React Native app.

-This component is compatible with React Native 0.25 and newer.
+This component is compatible with React Native 0.25 and newer, only supports iOS.

 ## Preview